Option Pricing Using The Crank-Nicolson Finite Difference Method

 Two important questions to ask about any numerical algorithm are when is it stable? and if it's stable then how fast does it converge?
 (An iterative algorithm that is unstable will lead to the calculation of ever increasing numbers that will at some point approach infinity.
 On the other hand, a stable algorithm will converge to a finite solution.
 Typically the faster that finite solution is reached the better the algorithm.

-From standard results in matrix algebra it is known that a matrix equation of the form
+From standard results in matrix algebra it is known that a matrix equation of the form given in Equation 3 is stable if and only if Crank-Nicolson Stability

-Equation 4 shows the infinity norm of the product of the matrices C -1D.
-Heuristically, if the infinity norm of C -1D is less than 1 then successive values of Fi in Equation 3 get smaller and smaller, and hence the algorithm converges, or is stable.
-(Alternatively if the infinity norm of C -1D is greater than 1 then successive values of Fi get larger and larger and hence diverge.)
+Equation 4 shows the infinity norm of the product of the matrices -1D.
+Heuristically, if the infinity norm of -1D is less than 1 then successive values of Fi in Equation 3 get smaller and smaller, and hence the algorithm converges, or is stable.
+(Alternatively if the infinity norm of -1D is greater than 1 then successive values of Fi get larger and larger and hence diverge.)

-It can be shown that the infinity norm of C -1D is less than 1 for all values of ρ, σ and δt.
+It can be shown that the infinity norm of -1D is less than 1 for all values of ρ, σ and δt.
 Hence the Crank-Nicolson finite difference method is always stable.
 (Compare this with the explicit method which can be unstable if δt is chosen incorrectly, and the implicit method which is also guaranteed to be stable.)

 The rate of convergence of the algorithm is directly related to the truncation error introduced when approximating the partial derivatives.
 Hence the Crank-Nicolson method converges at the rates of Ο(δt2) and Ο(δS2).
 This is a faster rate of convergence than either the explicit method, or the implicit method.

-A disadvantage of the Crank-Nicolson method (over the explicit method) is that it requires the inverse of a matrix (i.e. C -1) to be calculated, and the inverse of a matrix is (computationally) an expense operation to perform.
+A disadvantage of the Crank-Nicolson method (over the explicit method) is that it requires the inverse of a matrix (i.e. -1) to be calculated, and the inverse of a matrix is (computationally) an expense operation to perform.
 Fortunately, for tri-diagonal matrices such as C (i.e. matrices that only have non-zero elements down their diagonal and the terms directly above and below their diagonal) fast inversion algorithms are available.

 Another issue with the Crank-Nicolson method is that it is known to be sensitive to non-smooth boundary conditions.
 This is particularly the case when calculating the Greeks.
 A modified approach, using the explicit method for the first few time steps, then reverting to the Crank-Nicolson method for the remaining steps often overcomes this problem.